GuanceCloud/guance-docs/docs/en/datakit/dca.md

 #### View the Blacklist {#view-filters}

-After connecting to DataKit remotely, click "Blacklist" to view the blacklist configured in the guance.
+After connecting to DataKit remotely, click "Blacklist" to view the blacklist configured in the observation cloud.
 As shown in the following figure, `source = default and (status in [unknown])` is the configured blacklist condition.

 Note: The blacklist files created through Guance Cloud are stored in the path: `/usr/local/datakit/data/.pull`.